miniflux/website/content/tos.md

 ### 8. Abuse

 -   The Miniflux software is a personal news reader.
--   It cannot be used for unattended usages like massive feed crawlers or as backend to another service.
+-   It cannot be used for unattended uses such as massive feed crawlers or as a backend to another service.